 Are you ready for back-to-school shopping?
 If you’re a parent, you’re probably eyeing the task with a mixture of excitement (ah, the allure of fresh notebooks!) and maybe a touch of dread (that school supplies list just keeps getting longer!).
-You also may know you won’t be the only one hitting the stores.
-According to Deloitte’s 2019 Back-to-School shopping survey, households plan to spend approximately $519 per student this year.
+You may also know that you won’t be the only one hitting the stores.
+According to Statista, back-to-school spending per household averaged more than $789 in 2020.

 Yes, most kids want to get their fill of cute school supplies and fun desk accessories, but many classes have turned to a more uniform experience for their school supplies list.
-(Click here to find your specific class school supplies list.)
-In many cases that entails putting all the items on the school supplies list in one bin for students to grab as needed — all the crayons in one, all the glue sticks in another.
+In some cases, that entails putting all the items from the school supplies list in one bin for students to grab as needed — all the crayons in one, all the glue sticks in another.
 Some students may also have full or partially online courses.
 In that case, consider the remote learning supplies that your child may need for success.

 So, try to consult the school supplies list, purchase the exact items on it, and then save the cute school supplies for your student’s own personal use at home.
 And while you’re at it, consider getting a few extra basics.
-Often teachers supplement with their own budget, so consider it a way to help with teacher school supplies.
+Teachers often supplement supplies with their own budget, so consider it a way to help with teacher school supplies.
 (You might even get them a couple of fun desk accessories while you’re at it!)

 There’s nothing more frustrating than shelling out for school supplies only to have something give out after a few uses — lunch bags for kids and backpacks for school are two common offenders.
 So, before you grab the nearest, cheapest item, try to make sure you have found one that can stand up to repeated use — and washes in the case of lunch bags for kids.
-For example, quality middle school backpacks for kids might end up costing you a little more at first purchase, but will pay dividends for years to come when they are made with sturdy material and zippers.
+For example, quality middle school backpacks for kids might end up costing you a little more at first purchase but will pay dividends for years to come when they are made with sturdy materials and zippers.

-Going off list during your back-to-school shopping trip is going to save you time and hassle in the long run.
+Going off-list for other essentials during your back-to-school shopping trip is can save you time and hassle in the long run.
 For example, you can make sure to stock up on supplies that will get you through last-minute art and science projects.
-Good science fair projects need supplies like poster board, glitter glue, stickers, colored paper and other art supplies so your child can combine the “sizzle” of presentation with the “steak” of the good science fair project discoveries.
+Good science fair projects utilize supplies like Science Fair Project Display Boards, glue, markers, letter stickers, and construction paper, all of which can make creating and presenting projects a lot more fun.

-Yes, the school supplies list might have mandated No. 2 pencils, but once you’ve gotten the recommended items, you can let your kids have some fun choosing character notebooks, shaped erasers, and other cute school supplies and fun desk accessories.
+Yes, the school supplies list might have mandated No. 2 pencils, but once you’ve got the recommended items, you can let your kids have some fun choosing things like notebooks, erasers, and other cute school supplies and fun desk accessories.
 Another place to try to show your creativity is in lunch bags for kids and backpacks for school.
-You can make the selection of these items an exciting “dessert” to the back-to-school shopping “meal.”
+Items like these can be a fun way to get your kids excited for the school year ahead.